Manual therapy includes:

 Before you try manual therapy for neck pain, think about the following:

 Do your research.
 Not all manual therapy is the same.
 And there isn't a good way to tell what will be helpful and what won't.
-Ask your doctor if it is safe for you to get manual therapy.
-If you decide to try it, talk to a couple of different therapists before you choose and get treated by one.
+If you decide to try it, talk to a couple of different manual therapy providers before you choose and get treated by one.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|